-Pa.R.J.C.P.
-610(A)
+4 Pa.
+R.J.C.P.
+187(A)

-- 1. Conduct transfer hearings pursuant to Rule 394; - 2.
-Issue warrants; and - 3.
+- 2. Issue warrants; and - 3.
 Hear requests for writs of habeus corpus. - C. Right to hearing before judge.
 Prior to the commencement of any proceeding, the master shall inform the juvenile, the juvenile's guardian(s), if present, the juvenile's attorney, and the attorney for the Commonwealth that the juvenile and the Commonwealth have a right to have the matter heard by a judge.
-If the juvenile or the Commonwealth objects to having the matter heard by the juvenile court hearing officer, the case shall proceed before the judge.
+If the juvenile or the Commonwealth objects to having the matter heard by the master, the case shall proceed before the judge.